symfony/symfony-docs/reference/twig_reference.rst

 Transforms the input into YAML syntax.

-The ``inline`` argument is the level where you switch to inline YAML:
+The ``inline`` argument is the level where the generated output switches to inline YAML:

 .. code-block:: twig